Arachni/arachni/README.md

  - Links
  - Cookies

-The analyzer can graciously handle badly written HTML code due to the combination of regular expression analysis and [Nokogiri](http://nokogiri.org/) HTML parser.
+The analyzer can graciously handle badly written HTML code due to a combination of regular expression analysis and the [Nokogiri](http://nokogiri.org/) HTML parser.

-This way the system can be extended to be able to handle virtually anything.

-###  Module Management ({Arachni::Module})
+###  Module Management

- - Modular design
-    - Very simple and easy to use module API providing access at multiple levels.
+ - Very simple and easy to use module API providing access to multiple levels of complexity.
- - Helper audit methods
+ - Helper audit methods.
-    - For forms, links and cookies.
+    - For forms, links and cookies auditing.
     - Writing RFI, SQL injection, XSS etc mods is a matter of minutes if not seconds.
+ - Currently available modules:
+    - Audit:
+        - Blind SQL injection
+        - CSRF detection
+        - Eval/Code injection
+        - LDAP injection
+        - Path traversal
+        - Response splitting
+        - OS command injection
+        - Remote file inclusion
+        - SQL injection
+        - Unvalidated redirects
+        - XPath injection
+        - Path XSS
+        - URI XSS
+        - XSS
- - Helper {Arachni::HTTP} interface
+    - Recon:
-    - A high-performance, simple and easy to use Typhoeus wrapper.

-You can find a tutorial module here: {Arachni::Modules::SimpleRFI}
+        - Allowed HTTP methods
+        - Back-up files
+        - Common directories
+        - Common files
+        - HTTP PUT
+        - Insufficient Transport Layer Protection for password forms
+        - WebDAV detection
+        - HTTP TRACE detection

-### Report Management ({Arachni::Report})
+### Report Management

+ - Modular design.
+ - Currently available reports:
+    - Standard output
+    - HTML
+    - XML
+    - TXT
+    - YAML serialization
+    - Metareport (providing Metasploit integration to allow for automated and assisted exploitation)

+### Plug-in Management

  - Modular design
-    - Very easy to add new reports.
-    - Reports are similar to modules...but a lot simpler.

-You can find an up-to-date sample report here: {Arachni::Reports::AP}<br/>
-And a more complex HTML report here: {Arachni::Reports::HTML}

-### Plug-in Management ({Arachni::Plugin})

- - Modular design
-    - Very easy to add new plug-ins.
  - Plug-ins are framework demi-gods, they have direct access to the framework instance.
  - Can be used to add any functionality to Arachni.
+ - Currently available plugins:
+    - Passive Proxy
+    - Form based AutoLogin

-### Trainer subsystem ({Arachni::Module::Trainer})
+### Trainer subsystem

 The Trainer is what enables Arachni to learn from the scan it performs and incorporate that knowledge, on the fly, for the duration of the audit.

 Modules have the ability to individually force the Framework to learn from the HTTP responses they are going to induce.<br/>
 However, this is usually not required since Arachni is aware of which requests are more likely to uncover new elements or attack vectors and will adapt itself accordingly.

 Still, this can be an invaluable asset to Fuzzer modules.